• Skip to primary navigation

 Thank you.

-Chris Anderson: David Perry.
-That awesome.
+Chris Anderson: David Perry. was awesome.